 This herb has been used to help the gallbladder and liver for over 2,000 years.
 It has been known to help produce bile, which in turn improves digestive function.
 Milk thistle is an active ingredient in Livatrex®, which is our most popular liver and gallbladder cleansing product.

 4. Black Walnut

 Europeans were first introduced to this herb in the 1600’s.
 Three active agents in black walnut, juglone, tannins, and iodine, make it particularly effective in natural health and wellness practices.
 Juglone is the black walnut’s natural defense mechanism, which helps fight against harmful organisms like bacteria and fungus.
-Tannins also help deter bacterial growth and are resistant to inflammation.
-Iodine, an essential mineral to all life forms, helps reduce the lifespan of harmful bacteria.
+Tannins also help deter harmful organisms.
+Iodine, an essential mineral to all life forms, helps reduce the lifespan of many harmful organisms.